-Check out this hot list of what’s new and what’s coming up on Austin’s ever-changing dining, nightlife, shopping and culture scenes.
+Check out our hot list of what’s new and coming up on Austin’s ever-changing dining, drinking, entertainment and arts scenes.

 James Beard Award Nominees

-Give your wallet a workout at Austin’s mega-shopping destinations.
-New shops have popped up at Domain NORTHSIDE, including Amazon Books, Ray Ban, Steve Madden, Theory, TravisMathew and LAVISH Kitchen + Bath.
-Coming to South Austin in 2019, St. Elmo Public Market is a planned mixed-use development that will include shops, restaurants and bars, a hotel and event spaces.
-Early tenant announcement include locally owned spots like Family Business Beer Co., Lick Honest Ice Creams, Mignette (new dining concept by Olamaie Owner and Executive Chef), Salt & Time, Texas Hill Country Olive Oil and more.
+Coming soon to South Austin, St. Elmo Public Market is a planned mixed-use development that will include shops, restaurants and bars, a hotel and event spaces.
+Experience locally owned spots like Family Business Beer Co., Lick Honest Ice Creams, Mignette (a new diner/bakery from the owners of Olamaie), Salt & Time, Texas Hill Country Olive Co. and more.

 Music & Entertainment